 - Young people

 - Client protection

-The other 3 days of the week - Monday, Thursday and Friday - will be reserved for other events with international scope:
+The SAM conference will be held on two days, Tuesday and Wednesday.
+The other three days of the week - Monday, Thursday and Friday - are reserved for other international events:

-- Investors' Fair: a networking venue dedicated exclusively to investors and African MFIs, organized in speed-dating sessions to encourage the creation of partnerships between these actors.
+- Investor Fair: a networking venue dedicated exclusively to investors and African MFIs, in the form of speed-dating sessions to encourage partnerships between these actors.

 - Innovators' Village: formerly known as the "Innovation Fair", the Innovators' Village will showcase innovative tools and services at the national, regional and pan-African levels to improve MFI performance.

-- and other events related to the theme: 20 free trainings and workshops, a Gala Dinner, etc.
+- and other related events such as 20 free training sessions and workshops, a gala dinner, etc.